 - The complexity and scope of the job.

 This industry isn’t particularly complex.
 As such, pretty much 99% of the time, the business will be awarded to the lowest bid.
-This means that your task is to figure out what that bid will be and how you can perform the work for that price while also turning a profit.
+This means that your task is to figure out what that bid will be, and how you can perform the work for that price while also turning a profit.
 In many ways, you are going to need to get creative.

 How to Price Foreclosure Cleanup Jobs to Make a Profit

-In order to ensure you make a profit, you need to pay attention to several factors before providing an estimate.
+Need to pay attention to several factors before providing an estimate.
 Advice on foreclosure cleanup pricing varies, but below are some soft factors that should be taken into consideration:

-If you are the only foreclosure business in your area, this won’t be possible.
+You are the only foreclosure business in your area, this won’t be possible.
 Instead, you should call domestic and commercial cleaning companies, lawn maintenance companies, gutter cleaning companies, painters and decorators etc. to give you some idea of how to create a pricing structure that is reasonable for your area.

 Foreclosures are almost always sold “as is,” so the property will probably need a total clean, including painting, clearing of gutters, outdoor pressure washing, and minor repairs.
-Point things out as you do the walk-through, and ask the buyer if you should add them to the estimate based on what services you have already decided to offer in your basic foreclosure cleanup.
+Point things out as you do the walk-through, and ask the buyer if should add them to the estimate based on what services you have already decided to offer in your basic foreclosure cleanup.
 At the end of the day, the trash out will probably be the least lucrative portion of your estimate.

-So, there are many factors to consider when pricing your foreclosure cleanup job, and you really need to weigh up everything from equipment and outside labor costs to pricing your own time.
 At the very least, you must consider the above soft factors before giving an estimate so your company can price effectively to make a profit.